 The client network

-Confirm that your client network is healthy, such as reviewing internal packet inspections, anti-virus scanning, or network access management.
+Confirm that your client network is healthy by reviewing internal packet inspections, antivirus scanning, or network access management.
 Additionally, review how your client or application handles DNS resolution and caching.

 To benefit from Amazon S3's distributed nature and availability, avoid caching the DNS resolution for long periods of time.